 - Non attendance

-- Didn’t like the course for which you registered
+- Didn’t like the instructor, their teaching methods, or the course for which you registered

 - Incorrect course advising recommendations provided by “other” college